-My strange and wonderful 6-year old has an obsession with bones.
+My strange and wonderful daughter has an obsession with bones since she was three years old.
 She even asked me if she could have my bones when I die.
 I said yes, but since we aren’t at that point yet, right now we are gathering all sorts of animal bones and cleaning them. 🙂

 - Dish soap

 - Scrub brushes

 Depending on the type of bones and their condition, you might need some other supplies too, such as as a power washer, muslin sack, pliers for removing teeth, and ammonia for degreasing.